-Eligible dependents shall only include the spouse or a dependent child under the age of twenty-six (26) who are living at the full-time employee's residence.
+Eligible dependents shall only include the spouse and any dependent children under the age of twentysix (26).
+Dependent children who are permanently disabled and who are living at home with a full-time employee are eligible at any age.

-ARTICLE 26: DEFINITION OF WORKLOAD
+ARTICLE 26: WORKLOAD